rows/hiring/job descriptions/Product Manager_Porto.md

 * Experienced in Visual communication.
 * Experienced in programming.

-# Compensation and Perks
+# What's in it for you?
-* Expected Annual Gross Salary Range: 45.600-58.800€.
+- Expected Annual Gross Salary Range: 43.700-53.200€ for all locations in Europe.
-* Employee equity plan.
+- Employee equity plan.
-* Health Insurance for you and your family.
+- We're Hybrid - choose to work from our offices in Porto/Berlin or work full-remote ([23 countries](https://github.com/rows/hiring/blob/master/FAQs.md)).
-* Plenty of coffee and frequent ice-cream.
+- Choice to work 4/days week with pro-rated compensation.
-* Liberal work-from-home policy.
+- Unlimited unpaid vacation policy.
-* Unlimited vacation policy.
+- More paid vacation if you stay 3 or 5 years.
-* Open to remote.
+- Be part of a great team, have autonomy to give inputs and make things happen!
+In short: Really impact this Product!

 # How-to
 Send the following information to [us](mailto:join@rows.com):